redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/adapter/README.md

   controller caller
 ```

-The choice processes on-chain the `payloadHex` passed as an argument and returns a `RedStoneResult` tuple
+The choice processes on-chain the `payloadHex` passed as an argument and returns a `RedStoneResult` record
-representing the aggregated values (of each feed passed inside `feedIds`) and the data timestamp.
+(`prices`, `packageTimestamp`) representing the aggregated values (of each feed passed inside `feedIds`) and the data timestamp.

 The method doesn't modify the contract.